Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Epstein-Barr virus infection and a family history of Hodgkin lymphoma can increase the risk of childhood Hodgkin lymphoma.

-Anything that increases your risk of getting a disease is called a risk factor.
-Not everyone with one or more of these risk factors will develop childhood Hodgkin lymphoma, and it will develop in some children who don't have any known risk factors.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop childhood Hodgkin lymphoma, and it can develop in some children who don't have any known risk factors.
 Talk with your child's doctor if you think your child may be at risk.

 Risk factors for childhood Hodgkin lymphoma include the following: